Adscore/ruby-common/README.md

     # They must be bit-exact, so even excessive whitespace or casing change can trigger the problem.
 end
 ```
+The `result` is an instance of the [Signature5VerificationResult](lib/ruby-common/v5/Signature5VerificationResult.rb) class.

 The result field score only after a successful verify() call.
 This is expected behavior, to preserve compliance with V4 behavior - the result is only valid when it's proven belonging to a visitor, in other case will be thrown exception.
 For custom integrations not relying on built-in verification routines (usually more tolerant), the result is present also in result field, but it's then the integrator's reponsibility to ensure whether it's trusted or not.
 When desired validation is more strict than the built-in one, the verify() can be called first, and after that any additional verification may take place.